nameisjayant/amazon-android-app-clone-compose/README.md

 # amazon android app clone compose

-Amazon android app clone with backend (Django) in jetpack compose 😍
+Amazon android app clone with backend in Django and user interface in jetpack compose 😍